Help & Tutorial

 - Inspection Waypoints - Detailed waypoint list with weather data

-- Notebook - Rich text log with AI assistant
+- Notebook - Rich text log with AI chat assistant

 Weather and tide data are fetched automatically for each waypoint.
 If data is stale, click "Update Weather Data" to refresh.